xrf/thesis/src/results.md

 ![A schematic view of the various ways in which many-body methods in this work could be combined to calculate ground state, addition, and removal energies.](fig-methods){#fig:methods}

 There is significant flexibility in the application of many-body methods.
 The approaches we use are shown in [@Fig:methods].
-Applying the methods in this order maximizes the benefits of each method: HF acts as an initial, crude procedure to soften the Hamiltonian, followed by IM-SRG or CC to refine the ground state energy, and then finally QDPT or EOM to refine the addition and removal energies.
+Applying the methods in this order maximizes the benefits of each method: HF acts as an initial, crude procedure to soften the Hamiltonian, followed by IM-SRG or CC (coupled cluster method) to refine the ground state energy, and then finally QDPT or EOM (equations-of-motion method) to refine the addition and removal energies.
 We expect single-reference IM-SRG and CC to recover a substantial part of the dynamical correlations, while QDPT and EOM help account for static correlations.

 The general process begins with setting up the input matrix elements.
 Afterward, there are several paths through which one can traverse [@Fig:methods] to obtain output observables.
-For quantum dots, we primarily focus on the three combinations: (a) HF + IM-SRG(2) + QDPT3, (b) HF + IM-SRG(2) + EOM2, and (c) HF + CCSD + EOM2.
+Our primarily focus is on the three combinations:

+ a.
+HF + IM-SRG(2) + QDPT3, computed by us,
+ b.
+HF + IM-SRG(2) + EOM2, computed and contributed by Nathan M. Parzuchowski, and
+ c.
+HF + CCSD + EOM2, computed and contributed by Samuel J. Novario.

 It is possible to omit some steps of the process.
 For example, one can omit HF, but continue with the remaining two steps.
 While this is doable, from our experience HF significantly improves the results of the later post-HF methods at very low cost compared to the post-HF methods.
 Therefore, in practice there is little reason to omit HF.
 We will however investigate the effects of removing one or more of the post-HF methods.